bsgriggs/mendix-slide-menu/README.md

 #### Attributes
 **Page name** - String attribute that will be set with the name of the current page.
-This value can then be used to make content specific to a page (details below).
+This value can then be used to make content specific to a page (details in the 'How to use the Page Name to make a Page-Based FAQ Menu' section below).
 **Interval offset** -

 ### Events